Gerald Checco, retired from City of Cincinnati

 Doug Studer: At BluEarth, Doug finds answers for business and design challenges through the practice of biomimicry, looking to nature as inspiration, mentor, and classroom.
 Combining that passion with 40 years of experience, many as Deskey’s CEO and President, he hopes to make a positive impact on the environmental conditions of the world through both his work and his life.

-Jack Sutton: Jack is a Landscape Architect and Executive Director of Great Parks of Hamilton County.
+Jack Sutton: Jack recently retired as Landscape Architect and Executive Director of Great Parks of Hamilton County.
 Since joining the Park District in 1989, he has served as Park Planner, Planning Director and Deputy Director.
 He currently serves as Chairman of the Hamilton County Natural Resource Assistance Council and is a member of the Leadership Cincinnati Alumni Association.

 Fia Turczynewycz: Fia is the Sustainable Communities Advocate at the Cincinnati Zoo & Botanical Garden.
 Fia believes in making positive connections with everyone she meets, creating strong relationships, serving others daily, and really immersing herself in the Avondale community where she lives and works.
 Working for the Cincinnati Zoo & Botanical Garden, the "Greenest Zoo in America", has allowed her to use natural resource conservation to connect deeply with the community - building relationships while implementing change that impacts and encourages environmental stewardship and conservation action.